 The play score button tells you whether you will hear all the tracks in your piece or just the current track.
 Clicking on it will toggle it from Single Track mode to Full Score mode.
 It is affected by the score button in the Score Editor.
 When you set the score button to full score, the play score button also changes to full score.
 When you set the score button to single track, the play score button also changes to single track.
 However, changing the play score button does not affect the score button in the score window.
-This way you can easily hear the full score.
+This way you can easily hear the full score while looking at one track, or hear just one track while looking at the full score.